Quadriffis/immortal-millionaire/7 - reach financial independence & retirement.md

 - Calculated the money I needed to retire
 - Opened an investment account
-- Set up automated monetly payments to said account
+- Set up automated monthly payments to said account

 I have since read more and more about investing on a long time horizon, and can only conclude that consistent periodic investment in world index funds is the way to go for the vast majority of people.

-I know my own nature though and protect my long term financial health my having a smaller amount of money set aside for risky investments I do for fun.
+I know my own nature though and protect my long term financial health by having a smaller amount of money set aside for risky investments I do for fun.